Nichhhhhh/assignment1/README.md

 # Event Flow for Festivals

 ## Description:
 This module allows the user to create a flow for their festivals.
 They are able to input the name of the festival, as well as add, remove, and edit the events and their dates.
-Below is an example of how to use the module.
+Below are  the functions created in the module and an example of how to use them.

 ## Functions created:
 ### setName